ClaytonSiby/helm_bookstore_api/README.md

 3. **To run the application on your local:**

 - Run `pip install virtualenv` to install virtualenv an essential tool for creating a virtual environment for the project.
-- Run `virtualenv .venv` to create the the virtual environment (the name can be anything)
+- Run `virtualenv .venv` to create the virtual environment (the name can be anything)
 - Run `source ./.venv/bin/activate` to activate the environment (this ensures that all dependencies installed are only changed on your current environment, e.t.c)
 - Run `pip install -r requirements.txt` to install all dependencies essential for this project <br />
 - make sure the helm_bookstore/settings.py db configuration looks like this (the `localhost` is your db host) e.g: